-GMO Internet Group-one of Optimal's largest holdings in Japan-stands out as a good example.
-The company was founded in its current guise in 1995 as a provider of internet access services by Masatoshi Kumagai-who continues to lead the company today.
+GMO Internet was founded in its current guise in 1995 as a provider of internet access services by Masatoshi Kumagai-who continues to lead the company today.
 Under the mission of 'Internet for Everyone', GMO has expanded to become a dominant player in the essential plumbing that underpins Japan's internet economy.
 Since its IPO in 2000, GMO has established an impressive track record in which revenue and profits have grown, on average, at more than 16% per year while maintaining an average return on equity of 20%.